edinabwari/task-management-system/README.md

 # Task Management System

-A lightweight PHP-based Task Management System built for the Cytonn Software Engineering Internship Challenge.
+A PHP-based Task Management System built for 2025 Cytonn Software Engineering Internship Challenge.

 ## Features

-- Admin panel to:
+### Admin Panel to allow admin to:
-  - Add, edit, delete users
+- Add, edit, and delete users
-  - Assign tasks with deadlines
+- Assign tasks with deadline dates
+- View all tasks in the system
-- Users can:
+- logout

+### User Panel
 - View tasks assigned to them
-  - Update task status: Pending, In Progress, Completed
+- Update task status: `Pending`, `In Progress`, `Completed`
+- View their profile details
+- View system notifications
+- logout

+### Notifications
-- Email notifications sent automatically when a task is assigned
+- Email alerts sent automatically to users when tasks are assigned to them.
-- Responsive layout with basic styling using CSS and vanilla JavaScript
+- User are able to also see notifications on the system.

 ## Technologies Used